IPsec GUI needs to reject duplicate subnets in phase 2s for a given phase 1.

 PS: racoon gives an error when 'none' is specified in Local Network of phase2 for site-to-site phase1.
 Should be fixed as new bug?

-#4 Updated by Jim Pingle about 8 years ago
+#4 Updated by Jim Pingle over 8 years ago

 - Status changed from Feedback to New